Corporate Board Resume Sample

 As you develop this section, think more big-picture and less detail.
 Unless your responsibilities and tasks are specifically relevant to the role you would perform on the board, try to keep the information very high level.
 Make sure you integrate relevant keywords and, when specifying accomplishments, spin them in such a way as to show they were the result of a collaborative effort.

-As a board resume writer, one of my strategies is to identify a critical board skill and an example of you applying it successfully in a role.
-Introduce the bullet point with the skill itself – which accomplishes two things:ย it adds an important keyword and makes an immediate association for the reader.
+As a board resume writer, one of my strategies is to identify a critical board skill and provide an example of how you successfully applied it in a role – especially if you have little or limited board experience.
+I introduce the bullet with the skill itself, which makes an immediate association with board requirements or desired skills.

 Education / Professional Development

 In addition to the type of degree and field of study, include any honours received.
 Also include professional credentials, certifications, and relevant conferences and workshops completed.
-Some people may only highlight certain degree programs or studies at larger, more recognized institutions.
+Some people may only highlight specific degree programs or studies at larger, more recognized institutions.
 The choice is yours.
-Consider the space you have and what the board may find relevant.
+Consider the space you have and what the board may find most valuable.

 Optional Sections

-You might also include dedicated sections or details for board skills, professional affiliations/memberships, recognitions/awards, community involvement/volunteer experience, early career, and presentations/publications.
-And because diversity (age, gender, race, and ethnicity) is a key consideration when selecting board members, you might include things that you would normally downplay on a job search resume.
+You might include dedicated sections or details for board skills, professional affiliations/memberships, recognitions/awards, community involvement/volunteer experience, ย and presentations/publications.
+And because diversity (age, gender, race, and ethnicity) is a key consideration when selecting board members, you might include things you may downplay on a job search resume, such as being bilingual.

 Corporate Board Resume Sample

-Here is an example of the first page of a corporate board resume.
-This is an example only and is not to be copied or used.
+Here is an example of the first page of a board resume.
+This is the first page of two, and shared only as an example – it is not to be used or copied.
+The professional of this resume has deep HR expertise and is seeking a board director seat with a major healthcare organization.

 Final Notes

-As with all resumes, it is important to be succinct, focused, and truthful.
-Typical board resumes are 2 pages in length.
-You can condense earlier (relevant) experiences into an Early Career section if you have a very long career history.
-The goal of a non-profit or corporate board resume is to convey your experiences as they would benefit the target organization.
+As with all resumes, it is important to be brief, focused, and truthful.
+Typical board resumes are two pages long and heavily focused on board requirements – not work history.
+A non-profit or corporate board resume aims to convey your experiences as they would benefit the target organization.
 Content must be concise and customized for each unique audience.

-If you are looking for more insights on the different types of boards of directors, the roles, the structures, and how to go about searching for a board position – check out our new guide, “Searching for a Board Position: Things to Know and Strategies to Help.”
+If you are looking for more insights on the different types of boards of directors, the roles, the structures, and how to search for a board position – check out our new guide, “Searching for a Board Position: Things to Know and Strategies to Help.”

 Additionally, Career Impressions offers dedicated resume writing services focused on creating board resumes.
 Check out our board-level service packages on the website.